MDmubarak786/StopWatch/README.md

 🟢 we can pause , play , and get the lap time like a real watch.

+👋 ❤️This is Flutter application.

+🟢 this is a stop watch with some lovable animation smooth app.

+🟢 we can pause , play , and get the lap time like a real watch.

 ```

 youtube link ::: https://youtu.be/_ouacRCXv8k